paraskumar2003/paraskumar2003/README.md

 - 👋 Hi, I’m @paraskumar2003
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m a React & Node developer.
 - 💞️ I’m looking to collaborate on projects or work to learn more.
 - 📫 How to reach me @paraskumar2410@gmail.com
 - Here's my linkedin Account https://www.linkedin.com/in/paras-kumar-314610232/